chapel-lang/chapel/doc/rst/technotes/gpu.rst

 * ``CHPL_TASKS=fifo`` is not supported.
 Note that `fifo tasking layer
   <../usingchapel/tasks.html#chpl-tasks-fifo>`_ is the
   default in only Cygwin and NetBSD.

+* GPU attributes on variables are not yet applied to promoted function calls.

 Using C Interoperability
 ~~~~~~~~~~~~~~~~~~~~~~~~